Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 >
 > The end of a <span class="noun" lang="ja-Latn">Nintendō</span> wrapper indicating that it contains standard (<span lang="ja">八々花</span> <span lang="ja-Latn">hachihachibana</span>) Hanafuda cards, with black (<span lang="ja">黒</span>) backs.

-Traditionally, decks were boxed in sets of two, usually one with black backs and the other with red backs.
-The outer box containing the two decks would have a wider image on the front, and then each deck inside the box would be wrapped individually.
-An example wrapper is shown folded flat below.
+Traditionally, decks were boxed in sets of two, usually pairing one deck with black backing paper along with another having red backing paper.
+The outer box containing the two decks side-by-side then has enough width to display a wider image on the front (often a variation of the box image), and each deck inside the box would be wrapped individually.

+An example wrapper for a deck is shown folded flat below.
 The front end of the box (at bottom right) is as discussed above.
-The sides of the box show the manufacturer’s other brands, and sometimes awards that they have won, and the back end of the box (at top left) usually has text about the manufacturer or a list of brands.
+The sides of the wrapper display the packaging of other brands from the manufacturer and sometimes awards that they have won, and the rear end of the wrapper (at top left) usually has text about the manufacturer or a list of brands.

 > [!figure]
 >